spacetelescope/roman_datamodels/docs/roman_datamodels/datamodels/overview/roman_datamodels.rst

 --------

 RDM core defines the primary Python API and overall structure of the RDM data models.
-Instead of using a bespoke "data model" implementation, RDM core instead uses the ``pydantic`` package to define its data models.
+Instead of using a bespoke "data model" implementation, RDM core instead uses the `Pydantic`_ package to define its data models.
 This is for three reasons:

 #.
-There is a ready-made implementation of a JSON-schema to Python code generation package, ``datamodel-code-generator``.
+There is a ready-made implementation of a JSON-schema to Python code generation package, `datamodel-code-generator`_.
-#. ``pydantic`` is a well-tested and well-supported package, which is specifically designed to be used
+#. `Pydantic`_ is a well-tested and well-supported package, which is specifically designed to be used
    for data validation.
-This means that once the code is generated, pydantic can handle all of the data validation for RDM.
+This means that once the code is generated, `Pydantic`_ can handle all of the data validation for RDM.
-#. ``pydantic`` has many useful built in features, which can be leveraged by RDM.
+#. `Pydantic`_ has many useful built in features, which can be leveraged by RDM.
 For example, it has
    several introspection features which can be used by RDM to assist with things such as ASDF serialization and retrieval of metadata from the ``rad`` schemas.
-Moreover, ``pydantic`` is extremely well optimized and efficient which should help with the performance of RDM.
+Moreover, `Pydantic`_ is extremely well optimized and efficient which should help with the performance of RDM.

-RDM core defines two main pydantic models:
+RDM core defines two main `Pydantic`_ models:

 #. `roman_datamodels.core.BaseDataModel`, which forms the foundation for all data models in RDM.
 In particular it defines
    all of the recursive functionality needed to support the RDM Python API, even for data models which are not direct